DSTI-MLPR/ML-Project/README.md

 Predicting Diabetes Outcome for Women

-• Project Overview
+Project Overview

-This project aims to build a machine learning model to predict the likelihood of diabetes in women based on several health metrics.
-The model leverages a dataset of 15,000 women aged between 20 and 80, with data collected from the Taipei Municipal Medical Center between 2018 and 2022.
+This project aims to develop a machine learning model to predict diabetes outcomes in women using a dataset from the Taipei Municipal Medical Center.
+The project follows an end-to-end machine learning pipeline, including data preprocessing, model training, evaluation, and deployment as a web application.

-The goal is to use various health-related features to predict whether a woman has diabetes, assisting healthcare professionals in early diagnosis and intervention.
+Dataset

+The dataset consists of 15,000 records with eight features related to diabetes risk factors:

+Pregnancies: Number of times pregnant
+PlasmaGlucose: Plasma glucose concentration after 2 hours in an oral glucose tolerance test
+DiastolicBloodPressure: Diastolic blood pressure (mm Hg)
+TricepsThickness: Triceps skin fold thickness (mm)
+SerumInsulin: 2-Hour serum insulin (mu U/ml)
+BMI: Body mass index (kg/m²)
+DiabetesPedigree: A function that scores the probability of diabetes based on family history
+Age: Age in years
+Diabetic (Target Variable): 1 = Diabetes diagnosed, 0 = No diabetes diagnosed